castai/docs/docs/guides/autoscaling-policies.md

 This policy instructs CAST AI optimization engine to purchase Spot / Preemptive instances and place specifically labelled pods on those instances.
 CAST AI automatically handles instance interruptions and replaces instances when they are terminated by the CSP.

-Additionally, using *interruption tolerance* setting you can restrict which instances types should autoscaler be considering when choosing spot instance type.
-The default "Cost efficient" option means that autoscaler will choose cheapest option, regardless of selected instance type's reliability; choosing "Least interrupted" will ensure that selection will be done only from most reliable instances.
+Additionally, using the *interruption tolerance* setting you can restrict which instances types should the autoscaler be considering when choosing the Spot instance type.
+The default "Cost efficient" option means that the autoscaler will choose the cheapest option, regardless of the selected instance type's reliability; choosing "Least interrupted" will ensure that selection will be done only from most reliable instances.

-Detailed guide on how to configure your workloads to run on Spot instances can be found [here](../guides/spot.md).
+You can find a detailed guide on how to configure your workloads to run on Spot instances [here](../guides/spot.md).

 ## Unscheduled pods policy